Skip to Content

 It is the absolute best resource for hikes in and around Loreto.
 It includes detailed trail descriptions and helpful information about how to get to each trailhead.

-Find the trail on the AllTrails App (you’ll also find many other local trails on this app).
-For a small fee, you can download the map onto your phone and use it as you hike along the canyon.
+If you have a 4-wheel drive vehicle and you are a confident and experienced hiker, you can simply find the different local trails on the AllTrails App.
+For a small fee, you can download the map onto your phone and use it as you hike along the canyon even once you lose signal.

 You’ll no doubt spot dolphins and sea lions all over the islands in Loreto!